ibm-cloud-docs/vmwaresolutions/netapp/np_netappoverview.md

 ### Physical infrastructure

-This layer provides the physical compute, network, and storage resources to be used by the virtual infrastructure.
+This layer provides the physical infrastructure (compute, network, and storage resources) to be used by the virtual infrastructure.

 ### Virtualization infrastructure (Compute, Network, and NetApp ONTAP Select)